magento/devdocs/guides/v1.0/migration/migration-tool-internal-spec.md

 ####Custom Resource Type of Source

-By default migration tool works with MySQL DB of Magento 1 as source of data to transfer it to Magento 2.
+By default Data Migration Tool works with MySQL DB of Magento 1 as source of data to transfer it to Magento 2.
 But source data type can be changed to CSV as an example.
 There is resource_adapter_class_name option in config.xml that can hold custom class name to resource adapter which can be implemented to work with CSV as an example or any other data type.

 ####Map Step configuration